-The Master of Science in IT Project Management program offers students knowledge and skills needed to solve real-world IT project management problems.
+Master of Science in IT Project Management program offers students the knowledge and skills needed to solve real-world IT project management problems.
 Project management is the discipline of organizing, securing and managing resources so as to complete the project within the defined scope, time, cost and quality constraints within acceptable levels of risk.
 The Master of Science in Project Management program, along with a valuable academic qualification, provides students with the professional expertise needed to plan and execute a range of IT projects and to avoid typical pitfalls of missed deadlines and mismanaged resources.

 Additionally, the program enables students to gain experience in currently-available project management methodologies and introduces new developments regarding management decision support tools like simulation and artificial intelligence techniques.
-Because of evolving character of the discipline students are taught concepts and skills required to develop new, or enhance existing, procedures to solve project management problems.
+Because of the evolving character of the discipline students are taught concepts and skills required to develop new, or enhance existing, procedures to solve project management problems.

-The program consists of the following subjects:
+The program consists of the following core and specialized subjects:

 - Information Systems Modeling and Analysis

 - Advanced Software Engineering

 - Mobile Systems